Michael Cabonargi: Regional Director of the Department of Health and Human Services (2023–2025)

+County judge (2025–present)

+In June 2025, Justice Joy V. Cunningham announced that the Illinois Supreme Court would appoint Cabornargi as an at-large judge of the Circuit Court of Cook County effective June 13.
+His appointment to the court filled a vacancy create by the retirement of Judge Ellen Coglan.
+Cabornargi's appointed term will expire December 7, 2026.
+Cabonargi was assigned to hear traffic court cases.

+Cabonargi ran for a full term in 2026, being challenged in the Democratic primary by attorney Ashonta C. Rice.
+Cabonargi was included on the slate of candidates endorsed by the Cook County Democratic Party.
+In February, the organization Injustice Watch published a profile which flagged ethics concerns about campaign donations Cabonargi and his fellow Board of Review commissioners had accepted in 2017 and 2018 from real estate professionals with business before the board.
+Cabonargi was ultimately defeated by Rice in the primary.

 Other work

 Cabonargi served on the local school council of the Brentano Elementary School from 2006 to 2008.
 From 2007 to 2009, he served on the 35th Ward's Zoning Advisory Committee.
 Cabonargi also formerly served as a member of the University of Illinois College of Law Alumni Board.

 After the 2018 Illinois gubernatorial election, Cabonargi was a member of J. B. Pritzker's Governor Elect's Budget and Innovation Transition Committee.

 In 2012, Cabonargi was selected to be a fellow with Leadership Greater Chicago.

 Cabonargi serves as a board member of the Loyola Academy Bar Association, District 39 Educational Foundation, Joint Civic Committee of Italian Americans, and Milan Committee of Chicago’s Sister Cities Program.

 Cabonargi served as a 2020 Democratic United States Electoral College elector from Illinois, casting his votes for Joe Biden as president and Kamala Harris as vice-president.

+Between January and June 2025, Cabonargi served as the Democratic Party counsel to U.S. Senate Judiciary Committee.
+In this role, he researched the backgrounds of various nominees put forward by Donald Trump for his second presidency ahead of their Senate conformation hearings, including Kash Patel his nomination for FBI director was still pending.

 Personal life

 Cabonargi is married to Erin Lavin Cabonargi and has two sons.
-His wife, Erin, once served as head of Chicago's Public Building Commission.
-She more recently served as director of construction at Sterling Bay, before leaving to start Hibernian Advisors and Hibernian Real Estate Development in 2018, a consulting firm and a development firm.
+His wife previously served as head of Chicago's Public Building Commission.
+She more recently served as director of construction at Sterling Bay, before leaving in 2018 to start Hibernian Advisors and Hibernian Real Estate Development, a consulting firm and a development firm.

-In 2011, Cabonargi lived in the Logan Square neighborhood of Chicago.
-Cabonargi now lives in Wilmette.
+As of 2011, Cabonargi lived in the Logan Square neighborhood of Chicago.
+As of 2020, he lived in the Chicago suburb of Wilmette.